 The Lemniscati Garden

-This garden and archaeological parkland was once the home of Augustus, the first Roman emperor, and has witnessed many world changing events, beginning 800 B.C.
-To name but a few: “The Rise and Fall of the Roman Empire”, the beginning of Christianity and the heritage of the Great Treasure of Jerusalem.
+This archaeological park was once the country home of Octavian Augustus, the first Roman emperor, and has witnessed many world-shaping incidents, beginning with a palaeolithic extinction event (of the house of Sleep) which generated a deep rift, which eventually attracted an Etruscan Templum in 800 B.C.
+Everything followed from that: the Rise and Fall of the Roman Empire, the beginning of Christianity, the custody of the Great Treasure of Jerusalem.

 Some stories from “The Garden of Lemniscati”